Menu

 I. Individualized Plan/504

 All students known to have diabetes must have an Individualized Healthcare Plan /504 in place at school.
-The plan must be distributed to appropriate staff, and must include the following information:
+The plan must be distributed to appropriate staff on a ‘need to know’ basis, and must include the following information:

 a.
 Provisions for the storage of medical equipment and medication provided by the parent: